ibm-cloud-docs/containers/ts-ingress-errdsiss.md

     :   Let's Encrypt refused to generate a new certificate for this domain.
 This usually happens when the cluster is deleted and recreated with the same name, or the **`ibmcloud ks nlb-dns secret regenerate`** command was invoked multiple times.
 The rate limit will expire after 7 days (there is no way to manually remove it).
 Certificate generation will be automatically attempted again after 7 days.

     `not_eligible` status.
     :   The domain must be available in public DNS otherwise certificate generation will never succeed.
-Make sure your domain is registered in public DNS and run the **`ibmcloud ks nlb-dns secret regenerate`** to force a new validation.
+Make sure that your domain is registered in public DNS and run the **`ibmcloud ks nlb-dns secret regenerate`** to force a new validation.
 1. Wait 10-15 minutes, then check if the warning is resolved.
 1. If the issue persists, contact support.
 Open a [support case](/docs/account?topic=account-using-avatar).
 In the case details, be sure to include any relevant log files, error messages, or command outputs.